komoot/photon/README.md

 To enable CORS (cross-site requests), use `-cors-any` to allow any origin or `-cors-origin` with a specific origin as the argument.
 By default, CORS support is disabled.

-Discover more of photon's feature with its usage `java -jar photon-*.jar -h`.
+Discover more of photon's featurse with its usage `java -jar photon-*.jar -h`.
 The available options are as follows:

 ```
 -h                    Show help / usage